TrellixVulnTeam/chromium-infra_OF7I/recipes/README.recipes.md

   output: path to a directory to unpack to, it should NOT exist. quiet (bool): If True, print terse output instead of the name
       of each unzipped file.

+&mdash; **def [update\_package](/recipes/recipe_modules/zip/api.py#30)(self, root, output):**

+Returns ZipPackage object that can be used to update an existing package.

+Usage:
+  pkg = api.zip.update_package(root, output)
+  pkg.add_file(root.join('file'))
+  pkg.add_directory(root.join('directory'))
+  yield pkg.zip('updating zip step')

+Args:
+  root: the root directory for adding new files/dirs to the package; all
+      files/dirs added to an archive will have archive paths relative to this directory.
+  output: path to a zip file to update.

+Returns:
+  ZipPackage object.
 ## Recipes

 ### *recipes* / [3pp](/recipes/recipes/3pp.py)